 A variety of skin conditions exist that can cause an array of symptoms from redness of the skin to scaly or uncomfortable skin patches.
 A quick online search may help you pinpoint these uncomfortable symptoms to psoriasis and rosacea but what makes them different?
-Here is how psoriasis and rosacea differ in terms of diagnosis and treatment:
+Here is how psoriasis vs rosacea differ in terms of diagnosis and treatment:

 Psoriasis is a chronic skin condition that causes red and scaly plaques along the skin in addition to other symptoms.
 This condition can develop along most of your body during more severe cases.
 Rosacea is another chronic skin condition but differs from psoriasis in that it is usually only found across the face.
 Rosacea can also cause flushing, acne, and thickened skin in more extreme cases.
 Both of these skin conditions are commonly prevalent across the United States, with more than 21 million people having been diagnosed with psoriasis or rosacea.